qutip/qutip-tutorials/tutorials-v4/measures-trajectories-cats-kerr.md

 coherent states $\ket{\pm\alpha}$ [1-4].

-# Conciling the two points of view
+# Reconciling the two points of view

 Summing up, we have shown that the behaviour of the system along a single quantum trajectory dramatically depends on the measurement protocol adopted.
 For photon-counting measurements on the environment, the system switches between the parity-defined cat states, while under homodyne detection, the states explored along a single quantum trajectory are the coherent ones.